mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 #### Unload a [stack][3]:

-Once a stack is opened and displayed in a [stack][stack] window, it will remain loaded until it is explicity unloaded with keyboard <kbd>u</kbd> or right-click 'Unload Stack'.
+Once a stack is loaded and displayed in a [stack][stack] window, it will remain loaded, even after the stack window is closed.
+Loaded stacks are indicated in the stack browser with an 'X' in the first column.
+To unload a stack, select it in the Stack Browser and use keyboard <kbd>u</kbd> or right-click and select 'Unload Stack'.

 ### Right-click a folder for a context menu